What to Expect in a Car Crash Claim

 Very few vehicle collision claims go to trial.
 In fact, over 96 percent of these cases settle out of court.
 By design, the settlement process is usually protracted.
 If cases settle too quickly, the settlement amounts might not cover all medical expenses.
 Victims could be financially responsible for these unpaid costs.

-From beginning to end, a Campbell personal injury attorney is there for you.
+From beginning to end, a San Jose personal injury attorney is there for you.
 An attorney reviews your case and collects evidence on your behalf.
 Then, an attorney leverages this evidence to produce the best possible results under the circumstances.

 In the wake of a car crash, many people are most concerned about vehicle repair or replacement and medical treatment.